lingeringwillx/Crappy_Sims2_Compression/README.md

 [Rust implementation by @actionninja](https://github.com/actioninja/refpack-rs): Has a lot of information on the compression algorithm.

-[Old Mystical Implementation by BenK](http://www.moreawesomethanyou.com/smf/index.php/topic,8279.0.html): Old hard to read implementation based on zlib code.
+[Old Mystical C Implementation by BenK](http://www.moreawesomethanyou.com/smf/index.php/topic,8279.0.html): Old hard to read implementation based on zlib code.
 This is the strongest version of the compression out there and it's the same one used by The Compressorizer.

 [Java implementation by @memo33](https://github.com/memo33/jDBPFX/blob/master/src/jdbpfx/util/DBPFPackager.java)